Who is Hedgehog on the Masked Singer?

 Jason Manford

-Comic and presenter Jason Manford is a major contender for Hedgehog in accordance with some viewers.
-The Manchester-born comedian has appeared on numerous panel reveals and commenced presenting BBC One’s new sport present First & Final this yr.
+Comic and presenter Jason Manford is a primary contender for Hedgehog based on some viewers.
+The Manchester-born comedian has appeared on varied panel exhibits and commenced presenting BBC One’s new sport present First & Final this 12 months.

-Manford is many viewers’ guess for the woodland creature as a result of his musical skills – he’s launched a studio album and appeared in The Producers, Guys and Dolls and Chitty Chitty Bang Bang.
-He’s presently starring within the UK tour of Curtains.
+Manford is many viewers’ guess for the woodland creature as a consequence of his musical talents – he’s launched a studio album and appeared in The Producers, Guys and Dolls and Chitty Chitty Bang Bang.
+He’s at present starring within the UK tour of Curtains.

 Some followers are pointing to Manford’s operatic voice and his function of Adolfo Pirelli – a murdered character – in a 2012 manufacturing of Sweeney Todd as proof that he’s Hedgehog.